-This 'Disney On Ice' Real-Life Couple Is Living Their Favorite Fairy Tale
+This Couple Is Living Their Real-Life Fairy Tale In 'Disney On Ice' As Eric & Ariel

 Let's be honest — there was a time when you were a kid when all you wanted to be when you grew up was Ariel, and/or an ice princess (second choice).
 Well, I'm happy to tell you that dream is, in fact, a possibility.
 Which one?
 Well, both.
 Meet Alex Goncharuk, 25 — otherwise known as Ariel from Disney's The Little Mermaid in the latest Disney On Ice production, Mickey's Search Party.